 To edit a cue, swipe left to reveal four edit buttons:

-Tapping on the Workspace Actions menu () reveals eight actions:
+Tapping on the Workspace Actions menu () reveals nine actions:

 - Show/Hide Toolbox.
 Tap to show or hide the toolbox in the cue list view.
 The toolbox works just like the toolbox in QLab; you use it to add new cues to your cue list.